 In 2023, 69% of all PCS students met or exceeded standards in Mathematics (68% of 7th graders, 50% of 8th graders, and 89% of 11th graders).
-Disaggregated scores for our two most significant ethnicity subgroups showed a significant gap in grade 7 (48% of Latinx students meeting or exceeding standards, and 77% of White students meeting or exceeding standards) and grade 8 (20% of Latinx students meeting or exceeding standards).
-In grade 11, the percent of students meeting or exceeding standards).
+Disaggregated scores for our two most significant ethnicity subgroups showed a significant gap in grade 7 (48% of Latinx students meeting or exceeding standards, and 77% of White students meeting or exceeding standards) and grade 8 (20% of Latinx students meeting or exceeding standards, and 57% of White students meeting or exceeding standards).
 In grade 11, the percent of students meeting or exceeding standards were similar for these two subgroups of students (89% Latinx, 87% White).